salos1982/generateTemplatedCode/README.md

 - type of template (workspace or local)
 - path to templates directory
 - descriptions of variables
-- description post generation actions
+- descriptions of post generation actions

-"Workspace" template mean that template that is defined with structure of whole workspace.
+"Workspace" template means that template that is defined with structure of whole workspace.
 E.g. if workspace has structure
 ```
 src
   app